markjnkim/es_mod/01-html/content/step-3-hero.md

 > **Hint**: Look for any content like text, heading, and especially distinct elements like boxes.

-> **Answer**: We will need a box that contains a heading, text, input fields and a button.
+> **Answer**: We will need a box that contains a heading, text, input fields, and a button.

 We must place our `<div>` tags carefully to ensure that they are nested within the section element.